Understanding The Locus Of Control Theory In The Workplace

 It’s a fundamental aspect of our personality, influencing our behaviors, attitudes, and responses to various situations.

-In the workplace, understanding your locus of control can be instrumental in shaping your career trajectory, job satisfaction, and overall work performance.
+Understanding your locus of control can be instrumental in shaping your career trajectory, job satisfaction, and overall work performance.

 Background on Locus of Control and Its Importance in the Workplace